csrc-sdsu/mole/doc/sphinx/source/api/introduction.rst

 Welcome to the introduction to MOLE (Mimetic Operators Library Enhanced).

 This section provides a high-level overview of the library's goals, purpose, and major features.
-The MOLE library aims to deliver robust, efficient, and maintainable numerical operators for mimetic finite difference methods.
+The MOLE library aims to deliver robust, efficient, and maintainable numerical operators for mimetic difference methods.

 -------------
 Key Features